 Our old website was just that: old, not responsive, and not very accessible.
 We decided it was time to have our website reflect our core values to make a great first impression.
 We put in a lot of time and effort into ensuring that every step of the way was well thought out to accomplish this.

 Accessibility and Standards

 Accessibility is still thought of by many as something you do for those with disabilities such as blindness.
-Surely you’ve experienced a slow loading website with no images and being confused as to what they're supposed to be?
+Surely you’ve experienced a slow loading website with no images and been confused as to what they're supposed to be?
 Or what about surfing the web on your phone in the bright sun and not being able to make out some light-colored text?
 Maybe you’ve had to watch a video without audio because you need to keep quiet.
-All of these situations also fall under “accessibility”.
+All of these situations fall under “accessibility”.

 The website's goal from the beginning was simple: accessibility as a standard, not as an afterthought.
 The user comes first, not the design.
 We wanted to prove that accessibility can result in a great website experience and that everyone benefits from these improvements.
 We want to raise awareness of the issue to help make the web better for all, beginning with our users.
 From the site’s early designs, the structure and content was tailored for a broad range of users.

 To be accessible we couldn’t just improvise; we followed established web standards to ensure we built over a solid foundation.
 These rules came from the very people who determine the webs standards: the World Wide Web Consortium (W3C).
 They’re “an international community that develops open standards to ensure the long-term growth of the Web.”